khangvu0/khangvu0.github.io/README.md

 ## Acknowledgements

 I would like to thank [bebimcode] for their excellent tutorial on creating a [responsive portfolio website](https://github.com/bedimcode/responsive-portfolio-website-Alexa).
 You can find the original tutorial [here](https://www.youtube.com/watch?v=27JtRAI3QO8).
-This tutorial was instrumental in helping me understand how to use JavaScript with HTML/CSS, Unicons, Swiper which I used in this project.
+This tutorial was instrumental in helping me understand how to use JavaScript with HTML/CSS and what Unicons and Swiper are, which I used in this project.